were491/freedom-of-insomnia/README.md

 # Freedom of Insomnia
 Completely server-side mod for Fabric that allows players to disable phantom spawning (doInsomnia) individually a.k.a. per-player phantom spawning.
 This means that one player can farm phantom membranes on a server while another player can live their life unbothered by them.
+By default, however, phantoms are enabled for everyone.

 Usage: /insomnia <enable|disable|status>